The Parkinson’s Voice Project - An Interview with Samantha Elandary about Speech Therapy for Parkinson’s Disease

 The Who, What, Where, When, and Why of Deep Brain Stimulation for Parkinson's Disease

 Are you considering having Deep Brain Stimulation (DBS) for your Parkinson’s symptoms?
 Have you heard of DBS but still aren’t clear on exactly what it does, who it’s for, or when someone should consider it?
-You’re in the right place.
+We’re answering all your questions about Deep Brain Stimulation for Parkinson’s Disease in this interview with Dr. Eric Rhoden.

 Recapping Lessons Learned from DAY 1 of the 4th World Parkinson Congress